All posts by bill

 We’ve been introduced to Christian on the battlements of Boghall with Richard and Wat Scott, but the second time we meet her is after Lymond and Richard have met and Lymond has placed the doubt in Richard’s mind that sends him correctly to face Wharton and Lennox and deter them from completing the pincer movement that could have led to the defeat of the whole country.

 Simon Bogle discovers Lymond unconscious in the bog and takes him back to Christian, who is in charge at Boghall Castle now that Lord Fleming is dead and Jenny is with the royal party at Stirling.
 But of course we don’t know that it’s Lymond at this point – it could easily be Will Scott, who also appears to have been knocked out in the same skirmish when Erskine rescues Richard.
 An interesting little ploy of Dorothy’s – we are in Christian’s viewpoint and she is blind, so we are effectively as well, until the subtle clues are gradually presented.
-In fact the following scenes are presented through sounds, spoken words or Christiam’s thoughts and very little is described.
+In fact the following scenes are presented through sounds, spoken words or Christian’s thoughts and very little is described.
 Once you realise how she’s doing it, it’s a cunning and delightful technique.

 Christian’s first action is to use her sense of touch to learn as much as she can about the unconscious figure, and it tells her a great deal – that he’s young, and very well dressed (apart from the English cloak).
 Then there’s an interesting little slice of dialogue: